fbpx

 What does the research say?

 Earlier this year, a poll was conducted by the Associated Press to determine the views of parents regarding their children’s homework load.
-The results showed that 57% of parents believed their child was assigned an appropriate amount of math homework, with 23% feeling that it was too little, and 19% believing that it was too much (Cooper, 2006).
+The results showed that 57% of parents believed their child was assigned an appropriate amount of homework, with 23% feeling that it was too little, and 19% believing that it was too much (Cooper, 2006).

-However, some studies have found that there is little to no relationship between math homework and achievement for elementary school students.
+However, some studies have found that there is little to no relationship between homework and achievement for elementary school students.
 This may be because younger children have less developed study habits and are less able to tune out distractions at home.
 Additionally, younger students who are struggling in school may take more time to complete their homework assignments, which can be more challenging for them

 Practice makes perfect